katerinanavab/javadocs/docs/unit01/notes102.md

    1 error
 ```

 The first line starts with the name of the file that was being compiled.
-Because you submitted your code via this web page you didn't actually name
-the file but it was named for you to match the name of your class.
 Then
 there's a colon (``:``) followed by a number.
 That number tells you the line
 number in the file where the compiler detected the error, in this case
 line 5.

+{:.warning}
 Error messages aren't always 100% accurate about where the error actually is;
-sometimes you actually need to change something a bit earlier in the program
+sometimes you actually need to change something a bit _earlier_ in the program
-and sometimes a bit later.
-But the line number is the best place to start
+and sometimes a bit _later_.
+But the **line number** is the best place to start
 looking.

-After the line number and another colon, you will find the actual error message.
-These
-can be kind of cryptic but you should still read it.
+After the line number and another colon, you will find the actual **error message**.
+These can be kind of cryptic but you should still read it.
 As you learn more Java
 vocabulary they will become more meaningful but they almost always contain
 some useful clues.
 For instance take this error message: “unclosed string
 literal”.
 You may not know what a string literal is (yet) but “unclosed”